Privacy Notice in respect of the Terms of References for Part 1, Part 2 and Part 3 (the Carrick case)

 Part 1: establishing a comprehensive account of the career of the killer of Sarah Everard, to identify any missed opportunities and to make recommendations based on the findings.

-Carrick case: establishing a comprehensive account of the criminal behaviour of and/or misconduct by David Carrick (allegations and offences), as well as any other relevant police investigation and/or incidents, to identify any missed opportunities and to make recommendations based on the findings.
+Part 3 (the Carrick case): establishing a comprehensive account of the criminal behaviour of and/or misconduct by David Carrick (allegations and offences), as well as any other relevant police investigation and/or incidents, to identify any missed opportunities and to make recommendations based on the findings.

 Part 2: investigating what further, broader, issues arise for policing and the protection of women, informed by the findings from Part 1, and if relevant Carrick, including: